 Stick out your hand and introduce yourself, then see where the moment takes you.
 Your prospect will be so relieved that you’re not pitching them they won’t realize you’re pitching them.
 At some point in the conversation, they will relax and ask about your work and you can just talk about what you do.
 No bullet points.
 No subheads.
 Just talking.

 4. If “Being Yourself” Doesn’t Work, Be Someone Else

 This is advanced mingle theory, so read slowly and take notes because this part is weird.

-Every once in a while, I have a moment of panic when I’ve taken on a challenging job and it’s getting hairy and I think I couldn’t conjugate a verb out of a wet paper sack and I think maybe I can drive a Lyft for a while.
+Every once in a while, I have a moment of panic when I’ve taken on a challenging job and it’s getting hairy and I think I couldn’t conjugate a verb out of a wet paper sack.
+I think maybe I can drive a Lyft for a while.
 To help fight the panic, I have a little poster on my desk that reads Donec Simulare.
 That’s terrible Latin for “Fake it till you make it.”
 I am in no way suggesting you fake your credentials!
-But, sometimes, when your courage wanes you might benefit from a teensy-weensy bit of theater.
+But sometimes, when your courage wanes, you might benefit from a teensy-weensy bit of theater.

 Assume the character traits of a confident, schmoozy, name-dropping rainmaker.
 I know it sounds crazy.
 I’m not telling you to change your voice or wear a fake mustache; I’m suggesting you adopt the traits you want to acquire but do not currently possess.
 There are several versions of this trick, but these two are easy and effective.
 The first trick, which comes from social psychologist Amy Cuddy’s wildly popular TED talk, might start in your hotel room before you descend into the Pit of Necessary Small Talk.
 The other one happens while you’re walking around.